amfibiya17/MyWebApp/README.md

 ASP.NET App RazorPagesPizza
 ===

-Link for deployed application -->> [RazorPagesPizza](https://razorpagespizza.azurewebsites.net/)
+Link to the deployed application -->> [RazorPagesPizza](https://razorpagespizza.azurewebsites.net/)

 ## What is this project about

 - In this project, I examined the Razor Pages architecture in an ASP.NET Core app
-- This app provided a UI for updating and deleting product listings exposed through a web API endpoint
+- This app provides a UI to update and delete product listings exposed through a web API endpoint
 - I added a product creation form, taking advantage of Razor Tag Helpers
 - With Tag Helpers, it is easy to quickly added client-side and server-side validation.
 I also gained cross-site antiforgery validation
 - I coded its PageModel class that provided a separation of concern for the page's logic operations and data properties
-- The app was deployed to Azure
+- The app is deployed to Azure
 ---

 ## Examples of usage: